Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 1.4 Apply any pending system updates and reboot

+#### Quick way:

+    sudo apt-get update && sudo apt-get --with-new-pkgs upgrade && sudo apt autoremove sudo reboot

+#### Not so quick way:

-Note that a complete system update might require up to 5 calls to `sudo apt-get upgrade`!
+Note this "not so quick way" might require up to 5 calls to `sudo apt-get upgrade`!

 - Let's start with the basic commands: